All Episodes

 He retired on a stretcher.

-He had a big thing.
+He had a character.

-Uh but you know, learning to appreciate leisure time.
+But, you know, learning to appreciate leisure time.

 I mean, if I do take two weeks, first week is filled with guilt.